mikeroyal/Differential-Privacy-Guide/README.md

 [Differential Privacy - Security and Privacy for Big Data - Part 2 course on Coursera](https://www.coursera.org/learn/security-privacy-big-data-protection)

 [Certified Ethical Emerging Technologist Professional Certificate course on Coursera](https://www.coursera.org/professional-certificates/certified-ethical-emerging-technologist)

+## Tools

+[PySyft](https://github.com/OpenMined/PySyft) is a Python library for secure and private Deep Learning.
+PySyft decouples private data from model training, using [Federated Learning](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html), [Differential Privacy](https://www.microsoft.com/en-us/ai/ai-lab-differential-privacy), and Encrypted Computation (like [Multi-Party Computation (MPC)](https://multiparty.org) and [Homomorphic Encryption (HE)](https://www.microsoft.com/en-us/research/project/homomorphic-encryption/) within the main Deep Learning frameworks like [PyTorch](https://pytorch.org/) and [TensorFlow](https://www.tensorflow.org/).

+[TensorFlow Privacy](https://github.com/tensorflow/privacy) is a  Python library that includes implementations of TensorFlow optimizers for training machine learning models with differential privacy.
+The library comes with tutorials and analysis tools for computing the privacy guarantees provided.

+[TensorFlow Federated (TFF)](https://github.com/tensorflow/federated) is an open-source framework for machine learning and other computations on decentralized data.
+TFF has been developed to facilitate open research and experimentation with [Federated Learning (FL)](https://ai.googleblog.com/2017/04/federated-learning-collaborative.html), an approach to machine learning where a shared global model is trained across many participating clients that keep their training data locally.

+[Privacy on Beam](https://github.com/google/differential-privacy/tree/main/privacy-on-beam) is an end-to-end differential privacy solution built on [Apache Beam](https://beam.apache.org/documentation/).
+It is intended to be usable by all developers, regardless of their differential privacy expertise.

+[PyDP](https://github.com/OpenMined/PyDP) is a Python wrapper for Google's Differential Privacy project.

+[PennyLane](https://pennylane.ai) is a cross-platform Python library for [differentiable programming](https://en.wikipedia.org/wiki/Differentiable_programming) of quantum computers.
+By training a quantum computer the same way as a neural network.

+[BoTorch](https://botorch.org) is a library for Bayesian Optimization built on PyTorch.

+[PyTorch Geometric (PyG)](https://github.com/rusty1s/pytorch_geometric) is a geometric deep learning extension library for [PyTorch](https://pytorch.org/).

+[Skorch](https://github.com/skorch-dev/skorch) is a scikit-learn compatible neural network library that wraps PyTorch.

+[Diffprivlib](https://github.com/IBM/differential-privacy-library) is the IBM Differential Privacy Library for experimenting with, investigating and developing applications in, differential privacy.

+[Opacus](https://opacus.ai/) is a library that enables training PyTorch models with differential privacy.
+It supports training with minimal code changes required on the client, has little impact on training performance and allows the client to online track the privacy budget expended at any given moment.

+[Smart Noise](https://github.com/opendifferentialprivacy/smartnoise-sdk) is a toolkit that uses state-of-the-art differential privacy (DP) techniques to inject noise into data, to prevent disclosure of sensitive information and manage exposure risk.